 - Krescendo, the company behind LiveDataset, has achieved ISO27001:2013 certification for its information security management systems and risk management process.
 This standard provides customers confidence that Krescendo’s processes and systems have been independently audited to preserve the confidentiality, integrity, and availability of information.

 - Cyber Essentials helps businesses like Krescendo protect themselves from the increasing threat of cyber attacks and to deliver a clear statement of the basic controls organisations should have to protect themselves.
 It is a government-backed and industry-supported scheme.
 Cyber essentials are designed to secure companies’ credentials when it comes to cyber security.
 In addition, Krescendo is Cyber Essentials Plus certified, which helps carry out vulnerability tests to ensure the company is protected from basic hacking and phishing attacks.
 It is important to be Cyber Essential certified as it demonstrates to customers, investors, insurers and others that minimum yet essential precautions have been put in place to protect organisations against cyber threats.

 - Krescendo software applications are architected from the ground up to include stringent enterprise data security requirements:

 - Audit controls

 - Since 2002, Krescendo has been delivering secure online systems to multinational enterprises satisfying some of the most demanding IT security requirements — including several of the world’s leading financial institutions.
 Krescendo has deployed applications using a variety of cloud infrastructure deployment models to meet the specific security, resilience, and access requirements for specific enterprise customers.

 Security of the data can only be ensured by the secure use and management of browsers and devices.
-CJ Learning and Krescendo have taken all responsible measures to provide access in secure environments.
-It is important that users ensure the appropriate use and exposure of the screen based information once access is granted.
+SMARTcurriculum and Krescendo have taken all responsible measures to provide access in a secure environment.
+Users must ensure the appropriate use and exposure of the screen-based information once access is granted.